Generative Neural Operators through Diffusion Last Layer: Experiments

 \subsection{Choice of Baselines}

-We compare \texttt{DLL} against five baselines spanning deterministic prediction, approximate Bayesian uncertainty, and conditional generative modeling.
-As operator-based references, we include \texttt{FNO} \cite{Li20}, \texttt{FNO-d} (Monte Carlo dropout at inference), and \texttt{PNO} \cite{Bulte25} with a reparameterized latent-variable formulation.
-We further evaluate two grid-based generative baselines: pixel-space diffusion (\texttt{DM}) and latent diffusion (\texttt{LDM}).
-Since all benchmarks are defined on regular grids, we focus on these discretized diffusion models (rather than function-space generative approaches) to enable a direct and fair comparison.
+We compare \texttt{DLL} against five baselines covering deterministic prediction, approximate Bayesian uncertainty estimation, and conditional generative modeling.
+As operator-based references, we include \texttt{FNO}~\cite{Li20}, \texttt{FNO-d}, which applies Monte Carlo dropout at inference time, and \texttt{PNO}~\cite{Bulte25}, implemented as the reparameterized variant of the probabilistic neural operator.
+In our implementation, \texttt{PNO} outputs pointwise Gaussian predictive distributions through mean and standard-deviation heads and draws samples using the reparameterization trick.
+We further evaluate two grid-based generative baselines: pixel space diffusion (\texttt{DM}) and latent diffusion (\texttt{LDM}).
+Since all benchmarks are posed on regular grids, these discretized diffusion baselines allow direct comparison in the same data representation.
 Additional architectural details are provided in Appendix~\ref{app:archi}.